Maud Cuney Hare: Early life

+Education

 After completing school at Galveston's Central High School in 1890, Maud Cuney went to Boston to attend the New England Conservatory of Music.
 There she studied piano with Edwin Klahre and music theory with Martin Roeder.
 She also studied at Harvard's Lowell Institute of Literature.

 When white students learned that Maud Cuney and another African American, Florida L. Des Verney, were living in a campus dormitory, some of them tried to have the young women excluded.
 Fearing financial pressure from white southern families, the Conservatory requested that the women find other lodgings, implying that their safety could not be guaranteed.
 Maud Cuney told the school that she refused to move.
 Her father also refused to move her, criticizing the school for dishonoring "the noble men and women" abolitionists of Massachusetts who had fought against prejudice.
 Members of the Boston black community spoke out against the Conservatory, as did black students, including Harvard Cambridge student W. E. B. Du Bois.
 The Colored National League took up the issue, and the Conservatory eventually reversed its position.
 Though Des Verney moved away, Maud Cuney stayed.
 She later wrote: "I refused to leave the dormitory, and because of this, was subjected to many petty indignities.
 I insisted upon proper treatment."

 Boston had a vibrant black community.
 While studying in Boston, Cuney became part of the Charles Street Circle (or West End Set), meeting at the home of Josephine St. Pierre Ruffin.
 She became a close friend of W. E. B. Du Bois, who was based in Massachusetts for a time, and they were briefly engaged.
 Du Bois described Maud vividly as "a tall, imperious brunette, with gold-bronze skin, brilliant eyes and coils of black hair."

+Teaching and performing career

 After graduating from the conservatory, Cuney returned to Texas, studying privately with pianist Emil Ludwig in Austin.
 She taught at the Texas Deaf and Blind Institute for Colored Youths in 1897 and 1898.
 She chose to oppose racial prejudice when management of the Austin Opera House demanded that Negroes in the audience coming to her performance must be segregated and seated in the balconies.
 She and Emil Ludwig cancelled the planned concert and performed instead at the Texas Institute for Colored Youths, where no distinction of color was applied.